instructure/guardrail/readme.md

 ## Installation

-Add `gem 'guard_rail'` to your Gemfile (tested with Rails 4.x and 5.x, and also with the release candidate for Rails 6.0)
+Add `gem 'guardrail'` to your Gemfile (tested with Rails 4.x and 5.x, and also with the release candidate for Rails 6.0)

 ## Usage